Skip to main content

 6. Deploy the profile to the computers.

-Bitdefender Endpoint Security Tools: SSL certificate deployment through Jamf Pro
+Deploying the SSL certificate for Bitdefender Endpoint Security Tools through Jamf Pro

-After installation, Bitdefender Endpoint Security Tools requires an SSL certificate to properly work.
-For the Bitdefender agent to load and use the certificate when deploying it through Jamf Pro, this is what you need to know:
+After installation on Mac, Bitdefender Endpoint Security Tools (BEST) requires an SSL certificate to properly work.
+For the Bitdefender agent to load and use the certificate, this is what you need to know when you deploy it through Jamf Pro:

 • You need to create a PFX certificate (using PEM and KEY files) with the MD5 hash of the uninstall password.

-• You will install the PFX certificate on the machine with a Configuration Profile from Jamf.
+• You must install the PFX certificate on the target computers with a Configuration Profile from Jamf Pro.

-• You will also deploy the same PFX certificate on the machine in the path /Library/DeployCert through a Policy from Jamf.
-We advise that the certificate deployed to path /Library/DeployCert to only have read and write permissions for "root" user.
+• You must deploy the same PFX certificate to the target computers in the path /Library/DeployCert through a policy from Jamf Pro.
+We advise that the certificate deployed to path /Library/DeployCert only has read and write permissions for root user.

-• After the PFX certificate is installed, trusted in Keychain, and deployed to /Library/DeployCert, Bitdefender Endpoint Security Tools will used it for MITM and the local user will no longer be prompted to install the SSL certificate.
+After the PFX certificate is installed, trusted in Keychain and deployed to /Library/DeployCert, BEST uses it for MITM and the local user will no longer be prompted to install the SSL certificate.

-• The certificate deployed to /Library/DeployCert using Jamf will have priority over the Bitdefender CA SSL certificate that has been previously installed and trusted in Keychain.
-Following this procedure, Bitdefender Endpoint Security Tools will stop using Bitdefender CA SSL and will load instead the new certificate.
+The certificate deployed to /Library/DeployCert using Jamf Pro has priority over the Bitdefender CA SSL certificate that has been previously installed and trusted in Keychain.
+Following this procedure, BEST stops using Bitdefender CA SSL and it loads the new certificate instead.

-You can do the following steps for existing Bitdefender Endpoint Security Tools installations, as well as before starting a new agent deployment.
+You can do the following steps for existing BEST installations, as well as before starting a new agent deployment.

-1. Set uninstall password in GravityZoneControl Center for the endpoints you wish to deploy the certificate to.
+1. In GravityZoneControl Center, set an uninstall password for the endpoints you wish to deploy the certificate to.

 2. Generate a PEM certificate with an associated private key.